 Interpreters and Translators During COVID-19

-Translating and Interpreting are different and as translation is done remotely it has not been as affected by COVID-19.
-Absolute Interpreting and Translations Ltd provide face-to-face interpreting services and Events and Conference Interpreting.
-However, it has become more challenging to provide these services due to COVID-19 and social distancing legal guidelines, resulting in reduced work for interpreters.
-Many countries have closed their borders which has resulted in overseas interpreting services being cancelled.
+Translating and Interpreting are different and as translation is possible remotely, it suffered less impacts from COVID-19.
+Absolute Interpreting and Translations Ltd provides face-to-face interpreting services and Events and Conference Interpreting.
+However, it became more challenging to provide these services due to COVID-19 and social distancing legal guidelines, resulting in reduced work for interpreters.
+Many countries have closed their borders which has resulted in the cancellation of overseas interpreting services.
 The Institute of Translation and Interpreting completed a survey for interpreters during COVID-19.
-It concluded that 82% of respondents are dealing with less work however 16% have seen an increase in online interpreting services, such as video interpreting.
+It concluded that 82% of respondents are dealing with less work whereas16% have seen an increase in online interpreting services, like video interpreting.
 Becoming a remote interpreter is a great opportunity to get more work during COVID-19.

-Absolute Interpreting and Translations Ltd prioritise the safety of their linguists and strive to continue to provide their remote services during these difficult times.
+At Absolute Interpreting and Translations Ltd we prioritises the safety of their linguists and strive to continue to provide their remote services during these difficult times.
 This is just one reason why most interpreters prefer to work for Absolute Interpreting and Translations Ltd.